Patrickgp/Collective-Reaction/README.md

 # Description

 This is a demonstration of my proficiency with MongoDB.
-The challenge was to build an API for a social network web application where users could share their thoughts, react to friends' thoughs, and create a friend list.
+The challenge was to build an API for a social network web application where users could share their thoughts, react to friends' thoughts, and create a friend list.
 I utilized Express.js, a MongoDB database and the Mongoose ODM.
 Included is a walkthrough video demonstration.

 ### Tech used in program: HTML,JavaScript,Node.js